 Road Closures & Uphill Restrictions

-UDOT has coordinated with the Unified Police Department (UPD), canyons resorts and the Towns of Alta and Brighton to create an operations plan for uphill restrictions in the event that traffic congestion creates a public safety hazard.
+UDOT has coordinated with the Unified Police Department (UPD), the Forest Service, canyons resorts and the Towns of Alta and Brighton to create an operations plan for uphill restrictions in the event that traffic congestion creates a public safety hazard.

 An uphill restriction will only be initiated when BOTH resort and roadside parking availability is at capacity and can no longer safely support additional vehicles at that time.
 An uphill restriction is not a full road closure (such as when avalanche mitigation is occuring) and some traffic will be permitted.